Running Shots

 As an eighth grader, Eric Hulst was sure that his athletic career was in tennis.
 Over the summer Eric was enrolled in tennis camp.
 The schooling paid off in February when he made the Laguna Beach high varsity team as a freshman, playing on the second doubles team.
 But by then Eric Hulst's tennis career was almost over.
 It would last another couple of weeks before he would officially turn in his racquet to become a full-time runner on the track team.
 Hulst's metamorphosis from tennis player to distance runner began in September.

 It all started in August.
-Coach Len Miller asked one of his incoming ninth graders, Glen Richardson, if he knew of any friends who might be interested in coming out for the cross country team.
+Coach Len Miller asked one of his incoming ninth graders, Glenn Richardson, if he knew of any friends who might be interested in coming out for the cross country team.
 He said he had a neighbor, Eric, who ran around the neighborhood a lot to get in shape for tennis.
 Glen talked to him and Eric decided he'd give running a try.
 He'd never done any competitive running.
 Eric's first workout was a 12-mile run, an out and back course.
 Eric was impressive, at the halfway point, the team stopped to rest but Eric was the only one who ran the whole way.

 Eric Hulst is about to take the lead